-With social media, people are seeing more and more of their smiles.
-Whether it’s in a post on Facebook, a photo on Instagram, or your profile picture on LinkedIn, your smile is out there.
-So, of course, nothing less than perfection will do.
-If there is a minor flaw in your smile that is bothering you, then you should do something to correct it.
+With social media, people are seeing more and more of their smiles — so, of course, nothing less than perfection will do.
+If there is a minor flaw in your smile that is bothering you, you should do something to correct it.
 That something is an easy fix with a safe and quick procedure called cosmetic bonding.

 Despite its simplicity, cosmetic bonding does require a certain skill and artistry in order to achieve the desired results—a tooth that looks attractive and natural.
 During the dental bonding process, Dr. Marks uses a small amount of composite resin material, applies it to your tooth and then carefully molds the material to a perfect finish.

 You may already have composite resin material in your mouth and not even realize it.
 Have you had a cavity filled fairly recently?
 If so, then chances are Dr. Marks used this same material to fill your tooth.
 Composite resin is made of medical grade plastic and glass; the material is strong and biocompatible.
 Furthermore, Dr. Marks can blend several shades of composite resin in order to exactly match the color of your existing tooth.
 The result is a tooth that is complementary to the shape and color of your smile.